 - A parent’s marriage (or remarriage)

 In order to obtain or oppose a modification to child support, it is so important to gather relevant financial statements and documents of both parties.
 Upon review, you may find that the financial picture painted by one parent is not adequately supported by the records.
 Having an experienced and proven Denton Divorce Modification Lawyer by your side can help you through this difficult and confusing time.

 Spousal Maintenance Modification

 In Texas, it is not uncommon for one spouse to pay temporary spousal support to the other spouse during the pendency of the divorce (in order to pay bills and maintain the status quo).
 Once the divorce is finalized, spousal support becomes an entirely new issue.

 Texas courts are not particularly fond of issuing spousal maintenance orders.
 Therefore, the party seeking “alimony” must present to the court a very compelling and persuasive case as to why he or she needs the support.
 The party must also convince the court that the other spouse has the ability to pay alimony.

 Once the parties agree on the terms of spousal support or the court issues a spousal support order, the matter becomes final.

 HOWEVER, like child support orders, a party may petition the court to modify an existing spousal maintenance order based on a substantial change in circumstances.

-Contact A Divorce and Modifications Attorney Today
+Contact A Denton Divorce Modification Lawyer Today